MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-areas.md

 ---
-title: Govern projects and manage scope with the project to profit end-to-end business process area
+title: Govern projects with the project to profit business process area
 description: Get an overview for each of the business process areas in the project to profit end-to-end business process flow in Dynamics 365 solutions. ms.date: 10/20/2023 ms.topic: conceptual